GabrielSCabrera/Termighty/HANDBOOK.md

 #### palette(name)

-Returns an instance of 'Color' whose `RGB` values are identified based on the given `name`.
+Returns an instance of *Color* whose `RGB` values are identified based on the given `name`.
 If the color is invalid, an exception is raised.

     >>> red = tm.Color.palette('red')
     >>> blue = tm.Color.palette('blue')